KeganMc/Super-Smash-Bros-Melee-AI/README.md

 Group 1 Project
 =========================================

-Jay Bishop, Jordan Cooper, Brant Dolling, Kegan McIlwaine
+Members: Jay Bishop, Jordan Cooper, Brant Dolling, Kegan McIlwaine

-Deep Learning MOBA AI
+Project: Deep Learning MOBA AI

 Our project is an implementation of a deep learning AI in a MOBA video game.
 The goal is to have an AI for one single character.